sorrtory/scripts/README.md

 ### get_secrets.sh | Bootstrap

-Download byte data from pastebin, automate the decryption process.
+Download byte data from pastebin, decrypts with a passpharase.
 The result is intended to be a PAT for github secrets repo, so it clones it

 ### link.sh | Bootstrap

-Help to create symnlinks to configuration files, etc.
+Help to create a symlink to configuration files, etc. Automate backups on collision.
+Can be used with --dry

 ### install.sh | Bootstrap